BioGUIwslLab/WSL-Installation/README.md

     * Each Linux distribution running on WSL has its own Linux user accounts and passwords.
 You will have to configure a Linux user account every time you add a distribution, reinstall, or reset.

-7. Finally, go to Powershell and run the following commands:
+7. Finally, go to Powershell, open as administrator and run the following commands:

 ```PowerShell
 wsl --update